A. K. Fazlul Huq: In government

 The East Bengali legislative election, 1954 was the first major democratic election in Pakistan's history.
 Huq was the leader of the opposition United Front alliance, which included his Krishak Sramik Party, the Awami League, the Ganatantri Dal and the Nizam-e-Islam Party.
 Huq toured the districts of East Bengal extensively during the election campaign.
 He was joined by Awami League leader Huseyn Shaheed Suhrawardy and Suhrawardy's protege Sheikh Mujibur Rahman.
 Maulana Bhashani also supported Huq.
 Suhrawardy and Huq jointly campaigned in several districts, including Faridpur.
 The United Front won a landslide victory during the 1954 election.
 The Muslim League was routed and reduced to only a few seats in the East Bengal Legislative Assembly.
-Huq himself defeated his arch rival Sir Khawaja Nazimuddin in the constituency of Patuakhali in Barisal.
+Huq defeated his archrival Sir Khawaja Nazimuddin in the constituency of Patuakhali in Barisal.

 Huq served as Chief Minister for two months.
 During his short lived government, he took measures to establish the Bangla Academy.
 Governor General's rule was imposed which ended Huq's leadership of the provincial government.
 Pakistan's political parties continued to squabble, particularly over power sharing between the provinces.
-In August 1955, a coalition between the Krishak Sramik Party in East Pakistan and the Muslim League in West Pakistan allowed Chaudhry Mohammad Ali to become Prime Minister and A. K. Fazlul Huq to become Home Minister.
+In August 1955, a coalition between the Krishak Sramik Party in East Pakistan and the Muslim League in West Pakistan allowed Chaudhry Mohammad Ali to become prime minister and Huq to become Home Minister.

 The first constitution of Pakistan was enacted under this coalition in March 1956.
 The coalition was later dismissed by President Iskander Mirza, who in turn allowed a coalition of the Awami League and Republican Party to form government.
-Huq's former ally Suhrawardy became Prime Minister.
+Huq's former ally Suhrawardy became prime minister.
 As a result, the Krishak Sramik Party and the Muslim League formed the main opposition.
 Huq and Surhawardy were once again on opposite ends.
 Huq was appointed Governor of East Pakistan in 1956.
 He served in the position for two years until the 1958 Pakistani coup d'état.
-The coup ended the dominance of Huq, Suhrawardy and Nazimuddin in Bengali politics.
+The coup ended the dominance of Huq, Suhrawardy, and Nazimuddin in Bengali politics.

 Writings

-A.K.
-Fazlul Huq wrote a book Bengal Today which was translated into Bengali.
-He was one of three owner-cum-directors of the well regarded evening daily Nabajug which came often under British-Indian government's proscription because of its anti-imperialist premise.
+Huq wrote the book Bengal Today, which was translated into Bengali.
+He was one of three owner-cum-directors of the well regarded evening daily Nabajug which came often under British-Indian government's proscription due to its anti-imperialist premise.
 The paper is no longer published.